OmerFarukKarakoy/ToDoApp/README.md

-ToDoApp
+TODOAPP

 Introduction

 ToDoApp is a simple application that allows users to create and manage their to-do lists.
 With ToDoApp, you can easily keep track of tasks that need to be completed.

 Usage
 To use ToDoApp: